packettoobig/blaeu-dockerimage/README.md

 ## How to use

-The main prerequisite is to have a RIPE Atlas API key.
 You will of course need docker to be installed.
 Please refer to [https://get.docker.com/](https://get.docker.com/) for information on this subject.

+The other main prerequisite is to have a RIPE Atlas API key.
 To get it, go to [https://atlas.ripe.net/keys/](https://atlas.ripe.net/keys/), and create a new one with "**Schedule a new measurement"** permissions.

 Once you get it, you can use the following example: